Function Description

 String |

-Sets the association behavior between two dataset objects, offering weak association and strong association.
+Sets the association behavior between the two dataset objects, offering two types: weak association and strong association.

 |